Prince527GitHub/ServerSMP-BOT/README.md

-### This Github repo for the bot is depricated, for the new repo go [here](https://github.com/Prince527GitHub/ServerSMP-BOT/tree/updates)
+### This Github repo for the bot's change log is depricated, for the new repo go [here](https://github.com/Prince527GitHub/ServerSMP-BOT/tree/updates)

 # ServerSMP - BOT (Change Log)